NordicSemiconductor/asset-tracker-cloud-aws-js/features/P-GPS.feature.md

 And I have a random number between `0` and `86399` in `startGpsTimeOfDaySeconds`

-And I enqueue this mock HTTP API response with status code `200` for a `GET` request to `api.nrfcloud.com/v1/location/pgps?predictionCount=${predictionCount}&predictionIntervalMinutes=240&startGpsDay=${currentGpsDay}&startGpsTimeOfDaySeconds=${startGpsTimeOfDaySeconds}`
+And I enqueue this mock HTTP API response for a GET request to `api.nrfcloud.com/v1/location/pgps?predictionCount=${predictionCount}&predictionIntervalMinutes=240&startGpsDay=${currentGpsDay}&startGpsTimeOfDaySeconds=${startGpsTimeOfDaySeconds}`

 ```json